vwhitteron/gt-telemetry/README.md

   * Racing category
   * Open cockpit exposure

-## Known issues ##

-* The [vehicle inventory database](https://github.com/vwhitteron/gt-telemetry/internal/vehicles/inventory.json) is missing information on some vehicles.
-Feel free to raise a pull request to add any missing or incorrect information.
-* The differential ratio may be incorrect for vehicles that are not defined in the inventory database.
-By default the ratio is based on the rolling diameter of the rear wheels so will result in an incorrect ratio for front wheel drive cars with staggered wheel diameters.

 ## Installation ##

 To start using gt-telemetry, install Go 1.21 or above.
 From your project, run the following command to retrieve the module: